Updated: Sep 23

 Shortly after Ramer moved onto the Canyon Creek Ranch Sam Sharp left his holdings on Sharp Creek and joined Ramer as his foreman and right-hand-man.
 Sam, like several others homesteaded land adjacent to Ramer’s holdings and later sold to Ramer greatly increasing the size of the ranch.
 The Canyon Creek Ranch was soon to become known as the OWs.

 In 1888 Dan Mahoney had a little cow outfit headquarted in Gordon Canyon and running west almost to Sharp Creek.
 Dan was married to Sam Sharp’s sister, Mary Louise.
-Frank Drew for whom the Drew Trail to the top of the top of the Mogollon Rim was named, was running a few cattle on the old Sam Sharp Place.
+Frank Drew for whom the Drew Trail on top of the Mogollon Rim was named, was running a few cattle on the old Sam Sharp Place.

 Dan Mahoney’s neighbors to the east were the Colcord brothers.
 To the north was the Mogollon Rim and the top of the Rim above the Mahoney Cow Outfit was generally sheep country.
 To the south of Mahoney’s place on Haigler Creek was Jake Haigler.
 We don’t know the brand used by Mahoney, because there was no mandatory registration of brands in early-day Arizona.
 We do know that when Hugo “Hook” Larson acquired the ranch from Dan Mahoney it became known as the 13 Ranch.